latex-lineno/lineno/README.md

 - Copyright 1995--2003 Stephan I. Böttcher
 - Copyright 2002--2005 Uwe Lück for versions 4.x and code from former Ednotes
-- Copyright 2011 Uwe Lück as above, for fnlineno.sty/tex/pdf
+- Copyright 2011       Uwe Lück for fnlineno.sty/tex/pdf
-- Copyright 2021 Karl Wette for versions 5.x
+- Copyright 2021--2022 Karl Wette for versions 5.x

-The files listed below can be redistributed and/or modified under the terms of the LaTeX Project Public License; either version 1.3a of the License, or any later version.
+The files can be redistributed and/or modified under the terms of the LaTeX Project Public License; either version 1.3a of the License, or any later version.
 The latest version of this license is in http://www.latex-project.org/lppl.txt.
 We did our best to help you, but there is NO WARRANTY.

 Home: http://mirror.ctan.org/macros/latex/contrib/lineno/